A-Next: Earth Sentry

-Earth Sentry is the son of Bill Foster.
+John Foster is the son of Bill Foster.
 When John and his father Bill were investigating a UFO crash site, they discovered a Kree space probe.
-Upon nearing the ship, the automated defenses activated, and a robotic sentry was released.
+When they neared the ship, the automated defenses activated, and a robotic sentry was released.
 Bill activated a distress signal which was picked up by Mainframe and the rest of A-Next.

 Spider-Girl

-Spider-Girl is the daughter of Spider-Man and Mary Jane Watson.
+Spider-Girl is May "Mayday" Parker, the daughter of Spider-Man and Mary Jane Watson.
+She possesses the same spider-powers as her father and wears a costume similar to that of her father's clone, the Scarlet Spider, when he briefly wore the mantle of Spider-Man.

 In other media

 Mainframe appears in Hulk and the Agents of S.M.A.S.H., voiced by Jeffrey Combs.
 This version is a gaming A.I. created by Iron Man that gained sentience.
 In the episode "Wheels of Fury", he threatened to destroy a city if Iron Man lost his real-life game, which Mainframe merely saw as continuing Iron Man's challenge as ordered.
 In response, the agents of S.M.A.S.H. went up against Mainframe's robots in a roller derby.
 After the agents of S.M.A.S.H. and Iron Man defeat Mainframe's robots, Mainframe is persuaded not to attack the city.
 Desiring to learn more about the real world, Mainframe creates a new body and leaves to see the world.
 In the episode "Planet Monster" Pt.
 2, Mainframe is among several heroes who help the agents of S.M.A.S.H. and the Avengers fight the Supreme Intelligence's forces.